venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 As LLMs has logical reasoning capabailities, we can use them to automate execution of tasks.
 We can use LLMs reasoning to chain these tasks to achieve the goal.
 LLMs can be used to analyse a task output and select next appropriate task.

-**Trend**: :hourglass: LLM powered "Autonomous AI Agents" 🤖 are the trend of today, they automate complex application tasks.
+**Trend**: :hourglass: LLM powered "**Autonomous AI Agents**" 🤖 are the trend of today, they automate complex application tasks.

-For example, an Autonomous AI agent powered by LLMs can "Book a economy class flight ticket from Bangalore to Mumbai for next Sunday evening".
+For example, an Autonomous AI agents powered by LLMs can "Book a economy class flight ticket from Bangalore to Mumbai for next Sunday evening".
 Booking a airline ticket involves following set of tasks,

 LLM powered Agent: Understand customer request and come up with list of sub-tasks to acheive the goal.
 - Task 1: Search for flights on www.google.com, www.cheapflights.com, ariline websites, ...